-- (ii) The Company does not have any inventory, thus reporting under clause 3(ii) is not applicable - (iii) The Company has not granted any loan to a company covered in the register maintained under section 189 of the Companies Act.
-2013.
-Accordingly, provisions of, clause 3(iii) (a). (b) and (c) of the Order are not applicable to the Company. - (iv) The company has not made any loans, investments, guarantees, and securities during the year thus the provision of clause 3 (iv) is not applicable. - (v) The Company has not accepted any deposits from the public in terms of directive issued by Reserve Bank of India and provision of section 73 to 76 of the Companies Act, 2013. - (vi) To the best of our knowledge and as explained, the central government has not prescribed the maintenance of cost records under sub-section (1) of section 148 of the Companies Act 2013. - (vii) a) Undisputed statutory dues including provident fund, employee state insurance, labour welfare fund, income-tax, wealth-tax, service tax, value added tax, cess and other material statutory dues have generally been regularly deposited with the appropriate authorities though there has been a slight delay in a few cases.
+- (ii) The company does not hold any inventory of finished goods, stores, spare parts and raw material.
+Accordingly, provisions of clause 3(ii) (a) and (b) of the order are not applicable to the company. - (iii) The Company has not granted any loan to a company covered in the register maintained under section 189 of the Companies Act, 2013.
+Accordingly, provisions of, clause 3(iii) (a), (b) and (c) of the Order are not applicable to the Company. - (iv) The company has not made any loans, investments, guarantees, and securities during the year thus the provision of clause 3 (iv) is not applicable. - (v) The Company has not accepted any deposits from the public in terms of directive issued by Reserve Bank of India and provision of section 73 to 76 of the Companies Act, 2013. - (vi) To the best of our knowledge and as explained, the central government has not prescribed the maintenance of cost records under sub-section (1) of section 148 of the Companies Act 2013. - (vii) a) Undisputed statutory dues including provident fund, employee state insurance, labour welfare fund, income-tax, service tax, value added tax, cess and other material statutory dues have generally been regularly deposited with the appropriate authorities though there has been a slight delay in a few cases.
 The provisions related to excise and customs duty are not applicable to the Company.

-b) According to information and explanation given to us, there are no undisputed amounts payable in respect of income tax, sales tax. wealth tax, service tax, duty of customs, value added tax, excise duty cess and other material statutory dues were outstanding for a period of more than six months from the date they become payable.
+b) According to information and explanation given to us, there are no undisputed amounts payable in respect of income tax, sales tax, wealth tax, service tax, duty of customs, value added tax, excise duty cess and other material statutory dues were outstanding for a period of more than six months from the date they become payable.